 Wednesday, June 21, 2017

 All meetings begin at 6:30pm at the Denver Athletic Club (1325 Glenarm Pl, Denver, CO 80204).

-*Non-members will be required to pay a $25.00 fee to attend all meetings with the exception of the March 15, 2017 meeting.
+*Non-members will be required to pay a $15.00 fee to attend meetings.

 Next CSPI Meeting